francabrera/ibmqx-user-guides/rst/full-user-guide/001-The_IBM_Quantum_Experience/001-Introducing_the_IBM_Quantum_Experience.rst

 To make sure everyone has a chance to use the real device in our lab via the Cloud, we have established a **Units** currency system.
-If you have joined the IBM Quantum Experience as a **Standard User,** you have full access to our simulation capabilities and to previously-run cached results from the real device and a small number of Units to run real experiments on the quantum processor hardware.
+If you have joined the IBM Q experience you have full access to our simulation capabilities and to previously-run cached results from the real device and a small number of Units to run real experiments on the quantum processor hardware.
 Once you have read through the User Guide you will be rewarded with extra Units to run more real-time experiments.
 This system allows our experiment queue to run smoothly.
 When your Units are used up, you will be replenished once you have viewed the results of the completed execution.
-We also invite Standard Users to request an upgrade of your User status to \ **Expert User**\ , which provides access to more Units and other advanced features as we introduce them.
-Contact us and let us know why you would like to become an Expert User.

 The quantum processor in our lab requires frequent calibration; during these short periods, you will receive a "Down for Calibration" notice